Here’s Why Bipolar Screening Tests May Be Helpful For You

 • Bipolar I: This is generally diagnosed when a patient has had at least one manic episode that could potentially be preceded or followed by hypomanic or major depressive episodes.
 In certain cases, mania may trigger a break from reality, which is generally clinically known as psychosis.

-• Bipolar II: This can be diagnosed when a patient has had at least one major depressive episode and at least one hypomanic episode—generally without having had a manic episode.
+• Bipolar II: This can be diagnosed when a patient has had at least one major depressive episode and at least one hypomanic episode without having had a manic episode.

-Other types of bipolar disorder might be induced by environmental factors of events, such as the use of certain drugs or alcohol.
-They may also present as the result of a medical condition such as multiple sclerosis, Cushing’s disease or stroke.
+Other types of bipolar disorder might be induced by environmental factors or events, such as the use of certain drugs or alcohol.
+They may also present as the result of a medical condition such as multiple sclerosis, Cushing’s syndrome, or stroke.

 Proper diagnosis should generally be sought by a clinician (such as a psychiatrist) before any sort of treatment is considered.
 Doing this can offer you a higher quality of life and a better overall treatment experience.